 Kind of like this!

-After High School, I moved up to Santa Barbara to go to college with my girlfriend Jayni (who by the way married a very famous comedian and actor).
+I was fortunate and friends with to go to Jr High School and High School with Bill K. and Rita W. For a short period, in high school, I dated Denise C. and after High School, I moved up to Santa Barbara to go to college with my girlfriend Jayni (who by the way married a very famous comedian and actor).
 Well, I was having too much fun surfing.
 To make money, I worked at a service station (pump jockey) and spent a lot of time with my girlfriend, kind of going to college classes but did not study very much at that time.
 Eventually, I got a new job cooking fish at a local fish restaurant in Santa Barbara.
 I really liked cooking because the restaurant was very busy and I got a lot of satisfaction making hundreds of perfectly cooked meals every evening.
 Eventually, I became the kitchen manager at that very large seafood restaurant.
-I moved on to other large seafood restaurants, Gladstones being the busiest and then became a chef.
+I moved on to other large seafood restaurants, Gladstones being the busiest, and then became a chef.
 Finally, after working in many restaurants as a chef and working long hours for others, I decided to open up a restaurant of my own with a longtime childhood friend who became my business partner.
 That was a bad decision.
-(My so-called lifetime friend took money from the business and turned out to be a liar and a greedy cheat).
-I knew that he cheated in high school and college but I was young, naive and very naturally intrinsically trusting.
+(My so-called lifetime friend took money from the business and turned out to be a liar, drug addict, and greedy cheat).
+I knew that he cheated in high school and college but I was young, naive, and very naturally intrinsically trusting.

 Anyway, our first big project we partnered up with a big developer, in Huntington Beach, Maguire Partners, at Peter’s landing to develop a new large seafood restaurant concept.
 They hired George Lange a restaurant consultant from New York to help us come up with a new fish restaurant concept.
-The restaurant and concept were just being finished when my (wonderful) partner had some disputes with our contact with the developer at the site.
-The developer ended up terminating our contracts and the door locks were changed.
+We went to New York on a business trip and checked out restaurants with George Lang’s assistant David and even got to visit George Lang at his home.
+The restaurant and concept were just being finished when my (wonderful) partner had some disputes with our contact (the project manager…John) who worked for the developer at Peter’s Landing site.
+The developer ended up terminating our contracts and the door locks were changed when we showed up for work one morning.
 I was in my twenties and it was a tough life lesson.
 We both were still determined to open a restaurant so I finally found a commercial space in Santa Barbara on State St through a realtor friend of mine.
-We opened and owned that restaurant and nightclub (Hot Spot) for four and a half years in Santa Barbara, Ca. called Carnaval.
-It was a tough time in my life because I worked 100 hours a week and did not have time for much anything else.
+We opened and owned that restaurant and nightclub (Hot Spot) for four and a half years in Santa Barbara, Ca. called Carnaval on State St. It was a tough time in my life because I worked 100 hours a week and did not have time for much anything else.
 After having problems with my (wonderful) partner the restaurant closed and I decided to go back to school.
 After some soul-searching, I decided to study Fine Art of all things.
-I guess I can thank my business for that decision because when we remodeled the restaurant I really enjoyed doing all the wall painting with all the different colors that we used for the nightclub.
-I did not know how to draw and knew very little about drawing, color or fine art.
+I guess I can thank my business for that decision because when we remodeled the restaurant I really enjoyed doing all the wall painting with all the different colors that we used for the walls of the nightclub.
+I did not know how to draw and knew very little about drawing, color, or fine art.
 I got a job at a local restaurant cooking because I did not want to work long hours as a manager.
 After working hard at drawing and painting for a few years I ended up at the Art Institute of Chicago on a half scholarship and finished with a BFA degree in painting and drawing.
 Then, went on to study at a graduate program in Computer Arts in San Francisco.
-To help pay my rent and school I started taking on small graphic design jobs and eventually became a full time freelance graphic designer for many years.
+To help pay my rent and school I started taking on small graphic design jobs and eventually became a full-time freelance graphic designer for many years.
 I was in the post back and graduate program for two years and left without finishing because I was accumulating a lot of debt.
-During this period of time in my life, I was working full time, switching different jobs, ( worked in construction, a print shop, was a low voltage sub-contractor and telemarketer after my accident.
-Plus, had many relationships (time and energy) and did my sports and exercised a lot so I did not have much time for making fine art.
+During this period of time in my life, I was working full time, switching different jobs, ( worked in construction, a print shop, was a low voltage sub-contractor ( this is when I fell off a roof and dislocated and broke my femur and was helicoptered to a hospital), and telemarketer after my accident (see below).
+Plus, had many relationships (time and energy) and did all my sports and exercised ( enjoyed my physicality) a lot so I did not have much time for making fine art.

 I have also started making fine art again and have completed over 20 of 30 large mixed media paintings on the theme of “Drawn to Water” and am also working on a series of paintings with old trucks and landscapes.
 My “water paintings” are mixed media acrylic painting that varies in size from three feet to seven feet.
 When I complete my 30 water-themed paintings, I plan to have my first real art show at a fine art gallery in southern Ca. area.
 I also plan to build and market my own websites for my art as I have for my massage business.
 Some of my paintings are on view in my studio when you get your massage.